Marine Corps LAV Crewman - MOS 0313

 Marine Corps LAV Crewman (MOS 0313) are trained to operate and gun light armored vehicles (LAVs) which are older, yet still dependable.
 Image: Wikimedia Commons

-The U.S. Marines has relied on light armored vehicles and weapons since Desert Storm.
+The U.S. Marines have relied on light armored vehicles and weapons since 1983.

-LAV Crewmen have been used heavily in the conflicts in Afghanistan and Iraq because of their ability to provide extremely mobile surveillance.
+LAV Crewmen have been used heavily in the conflicts in the Gulf War and in Afghanistan and Iraq because of their ability to provide extremely mobile surveillance.

 Marine Corps LAV Crewman (MOS 0313) operate out of old armored LAV units and need to receive training on them before entering the field.